EtchUK/Etch.OrchardCore.ThemeBoilerplate/content/README.md

 ## Notes

-This theme was created using `v1.5.1` of [Etch.OrchardCore.ThemeBoilerplate](https://github.com/EtchUK/Etch.OrchardCore.ThemeBoilerplate) template.
+This theme was created using `v1.6.0` of [our boilerplate template](https://github.com/EtchUK/etch.orchardcore.themeboilerplate).